- What's On?

 All prospective students will need to meet British Immigration requirements in order to study in the UK.
 You will be required to have entry clearance as a student (also known as a student visa).
 Please be aware that nobody can change from a visitor visa to a student visa while in the UK.

 The UKVisas website will help to answer initial questions and you can also find information and advice on entry clearance and visas on the UKCISA website.
 You should apply for a student visa in the country of which you are a national or where you are legally settled.
 You should contact the nearest UK Embassy/High Commission and they will explain the procedures for applying for a student visa.
-See the UKBA’s site for a list of visa application centres overseas.
+See the UKBA’s site for information about visas and immigration.

 Family allowed is only spouse and children.
 Children must be under the age of 18 when they first enter the UK.
 For further information see the UKCISA Guidance Notes on Your Family’s Immigration.